jkillian/vscode-custom-local-formatters/README.md

    ```

 3. That's it!
 Your script is now integrated with VSCode as an official formatter.
-   You can now format your code though the format code command (`shift+alt+f`), enable the `editor.formatOnSave` option, or use the formatter however else VSCode allows.
+   You can now format your code though the Format Document command (`shift+alt+f`), enable the `editor.formatOnSave` option, or use the formatter however else VSCode allows.

 ## Extension Settings